imprizza/qiklm-releases/README.md

 ## The Motivation: A Stateful Bridge

 > [!IMPORTANT]
-> **The Problem:** `llama-server` is the gold standard for local AI performance, but it is inherently **stateless**.
+> **The Problem:** Inference servers like `llama-server` and `vLLM` are the gold standard for local AI performance, but they are inherently **stateless**.
 Every time you close a terminal, your engine flags and configurations vanish.
 >
 > **The Solution:** QikLM is the **stateful bridge**.
 It transforms raw CLI processes into a persistent, managed service that remembers exactly how every model should run, so you don't have to.